The number one challenge when working remotely

 The real burning issue - overtime

 The most common reason for overstaying one's time at work is its organization and consistency in the execution of the day's schedule.
 It's just easier when you perform duties in an office-based, stationary work environment.
 About 30% of employees regularly work overtime for this very reason.
 There are, of course, more reasons why we are forced to work overtime.
 The second most common reason is to maintain work-life balance when it comes to families with children.
-This is especially difficult for parents who combine work and childcare responsibilities, such as remote lessons.
+This is particularly difficult for parents who combine work and childcare responsibilities, such as remote lessons.
 Those surveyed by LiveCareer.co.uk indicated that the biggest pluses of remote work are flexible working hours and a sense of security.
-However, as many as 48% admit that this mode of work negatively affects mental health.
+However, as many as 48% admitted that this mode of work negatively affects mental health.